pcraster/gems/docs/source/modelling.rst

 * You don't need to worry about clone maps.
 GEMS automatically creates a clone map based on cell size and the Chunk that it is going to do a model run on.

 * There are no PCRaster .map files.
 Input data is read with GDAL, and output data is saved in memory as numpy arrays at the time of reporting.
 At the end of the model run these reported layers are dumped to a GeoTiff file (one for each output attribute) and optimizations (compression, overviews) are applied.
-See `Model Reporting`_
+See `Reporting`_

 * GEMS models are configured using Python class attributes ``meta``, ``time``, ``parameters``, ``reporting``, and ``datasources``.
-See `Model Configuration`_.
+See `Configuration`_.

 * GEMS models include some additional metadata about the model.
-See `Model Metadata`_.
+See `Metadata`_.

 * GEMS models use real UTC time.
 Each model must have a UTC start time and a timestep length.
 The UTC time for subsequent timesteps is calculated from the start time by adding the number of seconds multiplied by the current timestep.
 Any maps reported before or after the dynamic section of the model are assigned the time of the first and last timestep, respectively.
 The ``timestamp`` property of a ``GemsModel`` instance returns a datetime object representing the current model time.
-See `Model Time`_
+See `Time`_

 * GEMS separates model parameters from model code.
 The parameters are defined in the ``parameters`` class attribute, and can be overwritten when POSTing a processing job to the API.
 The ``GemModel`` class provides a ``readparam`` method which can be used to read parameter values.
-See `Model Parameters`_.
+See `Parameters`_.

 * GEMS uses data providers to provide the model with input maps.
 Input data cannot be read from PCRaster map files as usual, but must be requested from a data provider.
 This data provider will then obtain the data somehow (for example by requesting it from a WCS server or reading it from a database) and return a PCRaster field object that can be used in the model.
-See `Model Data Providers`_.
+See `Data Providers`_.

 Creating a new model
 --------------------